Thrust Model

 Solving for mass flow rate:

-Typical values for common engines:
+Typical values for common propulsion systems:

 | Engine Type | Fuel / Propellant | |